The Ohio University School of Dance once again welcomes the Dayton Contemporary Dance Company to Athens for the 2022 Summer Dance Institute!

 For merit scholarship applications, you will email a link to a 2-minute (maximum) audition video to firstname.lastname@example.org or meet with an Ohio University School of Dance representative in person.

 Ohio University staff, faculty, and alumni, as well as their children and dependents, receive a 10 percent discount on program fees.
 Enter employee name and department or enter your degree program completed and year of graduation at registration to receive your discount.
 Only one discount will apply.

-Students who successfully complete a summer program in the College of Fine Arts may be eligible for additional Fine Arts Scholarships at the undergraduate level, should they choose to pursue a degree in the fine arts at Ohio University.
+Scholarships for the SDI are available, and students who successfully complete a summer program in the College of Fine Arts may be eligible for additional Fine Arts Scholarships at the undergraduate level, should they choose to pursue a degree in the fine arts at Ohio University.